yxli2123/RSCH_defect-detection_HMM/README.md

 ### statics model
 Intuition: the intensity of a pixel can be estimated by the neighbor (temporal and spacial) pixels.
 If the estimated intensity has a huge gap of the real intensity, we say it is a defect.

-Failed because of trivial distribution.
-The estimation if more like an average of the neighbor pixels.
+Failed because of the trivial distribution.
+The estimation is more like the average of the neighbor pixels.

 ## Rethinking
 ### supervised learning